ramboz/cwv-agent/CURSOR-CWV-MODE.md

 - `read_category_edits` - Read back the edited category from markdown file

 ### SpaceCat Integration Tools
+- `getSiteByBaseUrl` - Check if a site exists in SpaceCat by its base URL, and create it if missing
+- `ensureCWVOpportunity` - Ensure a CWV opportunity exists for the site in SpaceCat, creating it if necessary
 - `upload_to_spacecat` - Upload an approved suggestion to SpaceCat
 - `batch_upload_to_spacecat` - Batch upload all approved category suggestions to SpaceCat
 - `check_existing_suggestions` - Check if suggestions already exist for the current URL in SpaceCat